 Academic essays or other writing samples, written in English, are required.
-Extracts of the requisite length from longer work are also permissible.
+Excerpts of the requisite length from longer works are also permissible.

-The written work should be related to the course, and should be on two separate topics.
-The word count should include any bibliography or brief footnotes.
+The written work should be on two separate topics.
+The word count should not include any bibliography or brief footnotes.